Speaking of Things and Stuff: The Semantics of Plurals and Mass Terms

 The fourth lecture covers the semantics of mass terms.
 We highlight the similarities between plurals and mass terms, emphasizing the approaches that promise to provide a unified account of the two classes of expressions.

-The fifth and last lecture will be devoted to a selection of more advanced topics, such as higher-order plurals, sensitivity to order and repetition, the interaction between plurals and modalities, mixtures, and the ontology of plurals and mass terms.
+The fifth and last lecture will be devoted to a selection of more advanced topics: higher-order plurals, plural logic and sensitivity to order and repetition, and the interaction between plurals and modalities.
 We will provide an overview of these topics, which will suggest to more advanced students themes for new and independent research.

 As is clear from this brief outline, this course involves core issues in areas of interest for ESSLLI: logic (plural logic, higher-order logic, modal logic), language (semantics of natural language plurals and mass terms), and methodology (methodological issues in semantics and logic).

 Familiarity with the basic methods of mathematical logic, rudiments of formal semantics and model theory.
 The course will be accessible to students who have taken an advanced undergraduate introduction to logic or formal semantics.

 Boolos, G. (1984).
 To be is to be a value of a variable (or to be some values of some variables).
 Journal of Philosophy 81, 430-450.

 Champollion, L. (2017).
 Parts of a whole: Distributivity as a bridge between aspect and measurement.
 Oxford University Press.

 Florio, S. (2014).
 Semantics and the plural conception of reality.
 Philosophers’ Imprint 14(22), 1-20.